katcipis/sicp/README.md

 If you need some I/O, time will be a factor.
-The moment that you perform the I/O in time will change the result, and it is not just order of the operations on your code, it is literally time, because I/O usually is a door to resources that are shared accross different processes and machines.
+The moment that you perform the I/O in time will change the result, and it is not just order of the operations on your code, it is literally time, because I/O usually is a door to resources that are shared across different processes and machines.

 This time/sharing component sometimes is intrinsic to the problem that you are solving.
 The example given on the course is a banking system with a joint account.
 You have different independent people/process that will interact with the account, but when one person manipulates the account YOU WANT the other one to see the changes, you need side effect, the problem expresses it on itself.
-Besides watching the side effect any operation has a tight coupling with time, if one person takes 100 dolars from the account and the other takes 1000 dolars and the account has exactly 1000 dolars just one of the operations will work and what will decide which one is time...the order of the operation.
+Besides watching the side effect any operation has a tight coupling with time, if one person takes 100 dollars from the account and the other takes 1000 dollars and the account has exactly 1000 dollars just one of the operations will work and what will decide which one is time...the order of the operation.

 Resuming, the idea is that functional programming allow you to program outside time, like it does not exist, like you are on a different universe (a different representation of it at least).
 But if your problem requires time and ordering to be solved correctly you will not be able to solve it with a purely functional code.
-It is good to remember that a **LOT** of problems are decoupled from time and we find ways to couple them with time with bad coding =(, so functional programming is a nice idea...but not a new one and not without its own tradeoffs.
+It is good to remember that a some problems are decoupled from time and we find ways to couple them with time with bad coding =(, so functional programming is a nice idea...but not a new one and not without its own tradeoffs.